Greenlight logo

 When you start pulling in all that extra income from one of the 10 flexible jobs for college students above, you’ll need somewhere to put it.
 This is where the Greenlight app can help — with its intuitive interface, investment options, and easy-to-use debit card.
 You can even set up direct deposit, so you don’t have to mess around with depositing paper checks.

-Take the Greenlight app for a spin today and see how it can help you handle your new-found income source.
+Sign up for the Greenlight app today and see how it can help you handle your new-found income source.

 Hey, $mart parents 👋